Oliver-Loeffler/GocdVersionPlugin/README.md

 There are no dependencies to other plugins.

+Version `0.0.1` works with Java-11 or newer, version `0.0.2` works again with Java-8 and newer.

 ## Combining Git with GoCD

 GoCD uses pipelines to build artifacts.
 Each pipeline has a unique and independent environment and the pipeline instances are also versioned as well using the  environment variable `GO_PIPELINE_COUNTER`.
 With that it is possible to use the build count including the number of attempts for each build/pipeline instance within a version number.